The Social Network | 2010

 Across the quadrangle from Latrobe and a little further south stands Shaffer Hall, a modern addition built in 1965, which is where Zuckerberg gets probation after his bright idea crashes the university’s computer system.

-557 Tremont Street, at Union Park, in Boston, is used as the premises of the exclusive ‘Porcellian Club’, where the Winklevoss twins (Armie Hammer) and Divya Narendra (Max Minghella) ask Zuckerberg to programme their ‘Harvard Connection’ site – though naturally the outsider is not allowed past the ‘bike room’.
+557 Tremont Street, in the old St Cloud Hotel Building at Union Park, in Boston, is used as the premises of the exclusive ‘Porcellian Club’, where the Winklevoss twins (Armie Hammer) and Divya Narendra (Max Minghella) ask Zuckerberg to programme their ‘Harvard Connection’ site – though naturally the outsider is not allowed past the ‘bike room’.

 Realising the potential of the idea, Zuckerberg controversially develops the project for himself, fending off the Winklevii and their friends with delaying emails.